deepalikonety/personal-finance-tracker/README.md

 ## 🙌 Acknowledgements

-Thanks to the open-source community and tools like Next.js, Recharts, and MongoDB for making this possible.
+Thanks to thed tools like Next.js, Recharts, and MongoDB  open-source community an for making this possible.

 ---